“Mama, why was I adopted?”

-Although we’d used this answer for seven years when adoption came up, because she asked me again, I wanted to go deeper and help her understand.
+Although we’d used this answer every time her adoption story came up, I wanted to go deeper and help her understand.

-“Tell me something that is really easy for you to do.”
+“Tell me something that is really easy for you to do,” I asked her.

-Then, Daddy and I took turns saying things that came easy for us but not for others, “being a dad” and “writing.”
+Mike and I agreed, and mentioned she was also great at math and reading.
+Then, Mike and I took turns saying things that came easy for us but not for others.

 She seemed to understand.
 But then, I flipped it: